 Job Placement Services

 The department has a Director of Placement, an experienced faculty member who supervises this program, coordinates the workshops, provides person mentoring and reviews each job application.
-The Direct of Placement will orgainze a practice job talk for every student who is invited to a job interview.
+The Director of Placement will organize a practice job talk for every student who is invited to a job interview.
 The practice talk will be open to all members of the department and fellow graduate students, and provide you with opportunity to receive contructive feedback and go to the interview prepared and confident.